fleschutz/CWTS/README.md

 Feedback
 ---------
 A test case or a C++ compiler is missing?
-Your feedback is appreciated at markus (at) fleschutz (dot) de
+Your feedback is appreciated at http://www.fleschutz.de

 License & Copyright
 -------------------